-- 90. Petitioner incorporates by reference all preceding paragraphs as if set forth fully herein. - 91.
-Upon information and belief, Petitioner is at risk of being rendered, expelled or returned without lawful procedures to a country that engages in torture.
-The transfer of the Petitioner to a country that creates a foreseeable and direct risk that he will be subjected to torture constitutes a violation of Petitioner's rights under customary international law, which may be vindicated under the Alien Tort Statute.

-92. Accordingly, Petitioner Jamel Ameziane is entitled to declaratory and injunctive relief as well as any other relief the court may deem appropriate.
+- 90. Petitioners incorporate by reference all preceding paragraphs as if set forth fully herein. - Upon information and belief, Petitioners are at risk of being rendered, expelled or 91. returned without lawful procedures to a country that engages in torture.
+The transfer of the Petitioners to a country that creates a foreseeable and direct risk that they will be subjected to torture constitutes a violation of Petitioners' rights under customary international law, which may be vindicated under the Alien Tort Statute. - 92.
+Accordingly, Petitioners are entitled to declaratory, and injunctive relief as well as any other relief the court may deem appropriate.